-Denver Health Medical Plan, Inc. was incorporated on January 1, 1997 in Colorado as a not-for-profit corporation for the purpose of providing or arranging for the delivery of health care services and related functions through, among other activities, the establishment and operation of a managed care organization to deliver quality, accessible, and affordable health care services in and around the City and County of Denver, Colorado.
+Denver Health Medical Plan, Inc. was incorporated on January 1, 1997 in Colorado as a not-for-profit corporation for the purpose of providing or arranging for the delivery of health care services and related functions through, among other activities, the establishment and operation of a managed care organization to deliver quality, accessible, and affordable health care services in Colorado.
 DHMP is a wholly-owned subsidiary of Denver Health and Hospital Authority (DHHA), an academic, community-based, integrated health care system that serves as Colorado's primary "safety net" system.